redtexts/texts/wildcat_1980s_capitalism_destruction.md

 Obviously it still suits the enemy today if we see ourselves as sharing interests with them.
-Take a look at the wide spread incitements to take part in 'public debates' on whether such-and-such a government or political lobby has 'right' or 'wrong' policies, or on which party should be in power.
-Central to the 'freedom of choice' allowed to those who see themselves as part of 'the public' is the right to vote.
+Take a look at the wide spread incitements to take part in 'public debates' on whether such-and-such a government or political lobby has "right" or "wrong" policies, or on which party should be in power.
+Central to the "freedom of choice" allowed to those who see themselves as part of 'the public' is the right to vote.

-Nobody who coherently grasps the fundamental reality that this is a class society could possibly doubt that the revolutionary destruction of capitalism implies the destruction of all parliaments.
+Nobody who coherently grasps the **fundamental reality** that this is a class society could possibly doubt that the revolutionary destruction of capitalism implies the destruction of **all parliaments**.
 Today, parliaments are no longer even the executive committees of the ruling class, but an elaborate con trick to make us feel consulted.
 It follows from all of the above that revolutionaries do not, under any